Plane-walker/scape/README.rst

     cd <project name>
     python manage.py run

-The project should print the following words to the screen.
+The project should print the following words to the screen(the order of words may differ).
 ::

     hello world